 Default roles: Default roles are the standard roles which are enabled for schools by default.
 The default roles are: Administrator, Department administrator, Staff, Repro Instructor, Invigilator, Reviewer, Publisher and Author.

-Base roles: Next to the default roles in Ans, there is the option to add custom roles to the platform (If your school has enabled the beta feature 'Custom roles').
+Base roles: If your school uses the feature Custom roles [Campus], there is the option to add customised roles in Ans.
 This gives you the benefit of adjusting the access and functionalities for different types of users within the platform.
 The custom roles are based on the base roles within Ans.
 This means that the base role determines which hierarchical level in the platform the user is allocated to.
 For example, if you create a role that is based on the administrator role, the new role will have access to the whole school interface.
 The exact definition of what can be accessed by the new role is defined by using the toggle options in the custom role menu.
 You can read more about custom roles here.

 Comments